 Tap class develops the student’s rhythm and coordination.
 As students learn to put dance steps together in a variety of ways, they improve cognitive thinking skills.
 Precise musicality and classroom etiquette are emphasized.

 Students enrolled in Pre-Ballet, and who meet their minimum ballet class requirements, can enhance their dance experience by taking tap classes at no additional tuition cost.

-Class times are subject to change. *All times listed in EST. Classes start in September 2022.
+Class times are subject to change. *All times listed in EST. Classes start on September 12, 2023.

 |4:30 - 5:15PM*|